maryjng/weatherplanner-frontend/README.md

 - A general super stretch would be to enable multiple users to coordinate and join events.
 This could include a messaging and invite system, plus permissions on who can join or edit events.

-#Component Hierarchy and General Explanation
+# Component Hierarchy and General Explanation

 ![component-hierarchy-weatherplanner](https://user-images.githubusercontent.com/68235230/200211314-1d6e07d8-a642-46b7-89ff-7bf677255670.png)

 The main component that handles appointment and forecast CRUD functionality is the <HomeCalendar /> component.
 It contains the React Big Calendar app, <Calendar />, and two different components that will display depending on what the user clicks on.
 One is <ViewEditAppt />, which has the form to edit appointments.
 The other is <NewApptCalendar />, which has the <ZipcodeForm /> that allows users to lookup forecasts based on zipcode.
 Both <ViewEditAppt /> and <NewApptCalendar /> contain the <ForecastCalendar /> component, which is used to display forecast data. <ForecastCalendar /> is made up of <ForecastDay /> components which each represent a day of forecast.

+The <CalNavbar /> component, child of <App />, contains NavLinks and their respective components for user navigation.
+Links/components are for <Login />, <Profile />, <Logout />, and <Register />.